SibghatUllah13/UllahPPSN2022/README.md

 # On the Issue of Computational Cost of Robustness
-Contains the code for empirically evaluating and comparing five of the most common robustness formulation in Kriging-based Robust Optimization (KB-RO).
+Contains the code for empirically evaluating and comparing five of the most common robustness formulations in Kriging-based Robust Optimization (KB-RO).
 Robust solutions are solutions that are immune to the uncertainty/noise in the decision/search variables.
 For finding robust solutions, the conceptual framework of sequential model-based optimization is utilized.

 # Introduction
-This code is based on our submitted paper (to PPSN 2022), titled `On the Issue of Computational Cost of Robustness in Model-Assisted Robust Optimization, and can be used to reproduce the experimental setup and results mentioned in the paper.
+This code is based on our submitted paper (to PPSN 2022), titled `A Systematic Approach to Analyze the Computational Cost of Robustness in Model-Assisted Robust Optimization`, and can be used to reproduce the experimental setup and results mentioned in the paper.
 The code is produced in Python 3.7.0.
-The main packages utilized in this code are presented in the next section which deals with technical requirements.
+The main packages utilized in this code are presented in the next section, which deals with technical requirements.

 The code is present in the main directory as well as three other sub-directories.
 Within the main directory, the file `doe.py` contains the code to implement the test functions and design of experiment (DoE) discussed in the paper.
 The main directory also contains two csv files which contain the meta-data about the test scenarios.
 Out of these two files, `Settings.csv` contains the meta-data about the test cases which have two or five dimensions.
-The other file, namely the `Settings__10.csv` contains the meta-data about the test cases which have ten dimensions.
+The other file, namely `Settings__10.csv` contains the meta-data about the test cases which have ten dimensions.

 There are three main directories within the main folder, which are titled `Analysis`, `Compute Ground Truth`, and `KB-RO` respectively.
-The first of these, namely `Analysis` contains six code files, namely `Avg.
-CPU Time Per Iteration.ipynb`, `ECDF.ipynb`, `Fixed__Iterations__Analysis.ipynb`, `Fixed__Target__Analysis.ipynb`, `Fixed__Time__Analysis.ipynb`, and `Utils.py` respectively.
+The first of these, namely `Analysis` contains eight code files, namely `Avg.
+CPU Time Per Iteration.ipynb`, `ECDF.ipynb`, `Box__Plots.ipynb`, `T__Max.ipynb`, `Fixed__Iterations__Analysis.ipynb`, `Fixed__Target__Analysis.ipynb`, `Fixed__Time__Analysis.ipynb`, and `Utils.py`.
-The file `Utils.py` contains the methods necessary to run the `.ipynb` files, whereas all the other files except  `ECDF.ipynb` utilize these methods to perform the corresponding analysis.
+The file `Utils.py` contains the methods necessary to run the `.ipynb` files, whereas all the other files except `ECDF.ipynb` and `Box__Plots.ipynb` utilize these methods to perform the corresponding analysis.
-The `ECDF.ipynb` file generates the empirical cumulative distribution functions (ecdfs) plots utilized in the paper.
+The `ECDF.ipynb` and `Box__Plots.ipynb` files generate the empirical cumulative distribution functions (ecdfs) and box plots utilized in the paper.

 The directory `Compute Ground Truth` contains the code to compute the ground truth for each test scenario.
 This directory has two files, namely `ground_truth.py` and `Parallel_Ground_Truth_MPI_Pieces.py`.
 The former is a helper file that